Anello-Photonics/docs-A1/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Ensure the Power Cable is connected and the Green power light is illuminated.
 To get started and
 perform initial unit configuration, use the USB-C interface.
 Connect the USB-C cable between your computer
 and the Anello A-1.
-From the board_tools directory, run user_program.py
+From the board_tools directory, run user_program.py.

 .. code-block:: python

     cd board_tools
     python user_program.py

+If this is your first time to run user_program.py, Python may prompt you to install certain dependencies with PIP.
+PIP is Python's package manager, and it is usually installed by default in Python installations.
+If you are unfamiliar
+with PIP a quick start guide is found here `<https://pip.pypa.io/en/stable/quickstart/>`_

 The Anello Python Program is divided into two subsections as shown in the image below.
 The System Status
 and a Main Menu.
 The A-1 unit will shows as **not connected**, until the A-1 is explicitly connected via the
 Connection option.

 .. figure:: media/app_menu.png
    :scale: 50 %